 We understand that some of our clients would prefer their employers to remain legally employed by themselves, however.
 That’s why we also offer a “scaled-down” outsourced payroll solution where we handle payroll and taxes, but our clients remain as the sole legal employers of their international employees.

-NH Global Partners will work closely with you to work out which solution is best for you to efficiently navigate the ins and outs of employing an international workforce.
+Horizons will work closely with you to work out which solution is best for you to efficiently navigate the ins and outs of employing an international workforce.

 Contact us if you would like to find out more.